blaenk/blaenk.github.io/provider/posts/xmonad-ignores-bindings.markdown

 * toc

-**Disclaimer**: This post is titled to make it easy for people who are experiencing the same problem to find this post. xmonad does not ignore _all_ bindings.

-**Update**: Shortly after posting in the [issue tracker entry](https://code.google.com/p/xmonad/issues/detail?id=273) for this issue relating my experience and affirming that the proposed patch fixed the problem, the gracious developers merged the patch into the main tree.
-This problem should no longer affect anyone!

 In my [previous post](/posts/terminal-customization/) I talked about how I spent a while configuring my system, specifically urxvt and zsh, in preparation for setting up [xmonad](http://xmonad.org).
 I've finally gotten around to setting up xmonad.
 One problem in particular stopped me from continuing with the rest of the configuration.

+Update
+  ~ Shortly after posting in the [issue tracker entry](https://code.google.com/p/xmonad/issues/detail?id=273) for this issue relating my experience and affirming that the proposed patch fixed the problem, the gracious developers merged the patch into the main tree.
+This problem should no longer affect anyone!

 ## Media Keys